Wilfongjt/00-Scripts/README.md

 # 00-Scripts
-some of my favorite bash scripts
+Some of my favorite bash scripts